 Headquartered in the shadow of Mount Fuji, Fanuc is the world’s leading manufacturer of computerized numerical control (CNC) devices that are used in machine tools and also serve as the “brains” of industrial robots.
 Fanuc claims to be the only company that uses robots to make robots.

-I suggest you shift some capital to Japanese stocks, which are cheap and finally in an uptrend after too many down years.
+I suggest you shift some capital to Japanese stocks, which are cheap and, at least until the past month, finally in an uptrend after too many down years.

 Do you own any Japanese stocks in your portfolio?